GreathornGames/Greathorn.Toolbox/README.md

 The launched commands are ran non-elevated with numerous instance environment variables set.

+### KeepAlive

+An application designed to keep a launched application running, much like a service.
+Useful for game server clients, but more specifically in our case, Horde Agents.

+By keeping the running application in user space, it has access to graphical resources and is considered *interactive* by Horde, and therefore can be used for Gauntlet automated testing.

+The default configuration will launch the locally installed Horde Agent; it is important to disable the service version (the tray application is also not needed).
+A path can be provided by argument to a json configuration file which implements `KeepAliveConfig`.

 ### WorkspaceSetup

 This application sets up a users workspace just how we want it.